jmyers7/book/chapters/theory-to-practice.md

 plt.tight_layout()
 ```

-The left edge of the central blue box is at $x=1$, which as we saw above is the sample 0.25-quantile; likewise, its right edge is at $x=6$, which is the sample 0.75-quantile.
-Therefore, the _width_ of the box is exactly the sample IQR.
-The box thus represents where the middle 50% of the sample lives.
-The vertical line through the box is at $x=2$, which is the sample 0.5-quantile, or the sample median.
+The left edge of the blue box is at $x=1$, which is the empirical $0.25$-quantile or first quartile; likewise, its right edge is at $x=6$, which is the empirical 0.75-quantile or third quartile.
+Therefore, the _width_ of the box is exactly the empirical IQR.
+The box thus represents where the middle 50% of the dataset lives.
+The vertical line through the box is at $x=2$, which is the empirical 0.5-quantile or the empirical median.

 You notice that the box has "whiskers."
-The left whisker extends out to the minimum value in the dataset, _or_ to the threshold value
+The left whisker either extends out to the minimum value in the dataset _or_ to the threshold value

 \begin{equation*}
-(\text{sample 0.25-quantile}) - 1.5\times (\text{sample IQR})
+(\text{empirical 0.25-quantile}) - 1.5\times (\text{empirical IQR})
 \end{equation*}

 for determining outliers, whichever is greater.
 In this case, the whisker extends to the threshold value, and then all the dots to the _left_ of the whisker represent outliers in the lower tail of the distribution.

-Likewise, the right whisker extends out to the maximum value in the dataset, _or_ to the upper threshold value
+Likewise, the right whisker either extends out to the maximum value in the dataset _or_ to the upper threshold value

 \begin{equation*}
-(\text{sample 0.75-quantile}) + 1.5\times (\text{sample IQR})
+(\text{empirical 0.75-quantile}) + 1.5\times (\text{empirical IQR})
 \end{equation*}

 for determining outliers, whichever is smaller.
 In this case, the dataset _does_ contain outliers in its upper tail, so the whisker extends to the threshold value, and all the dots to the right are outliers.